SirajAhmedShaikh/Delta-Demo/README.md

 # Delta-Demo
-this is demo for git and gihub learning
+this is demo for git and gihub learning.